AI Sandbox Environments: Safe AI Code Execution

 AI Sandbox Environments: Running AI-Generated Code Without Fear

-Running AI-generated code locally carries genuine risks:
+Running AI-generated code locally carries real risks:

 - File system damage - Destructive commands can wipe critical data